dthompson-jti/safety-check-app-concept/README.md

 ## 3. Prototype Features

 -   **Simulated Login/Logout:** A complete start-of-shift session workflow.
-This includes secure, client-side validation, a generic, enumeration-resistant error for failed credentials, and a developer shortcut.
+This includes secure, client-side validation and a generic, enumeration-resistant error for failed credentials.
+-   **Sequential Context Selection:** Upon login, the user enters a mandatory, full-screen **Drill-Down Navigation** flow to select their Facility and Unit.
+This replaces traditional dropdowns with a native-style "Push/Pop" page transition pattern.
 -   **State Persistence:** The application mimics native behavior by persisting the user's session, view preferences (List vs. Card), and completed checks across page reloads.
 -   **High-Performance Render Engine:** A centralized heartbeat system drives the countdown timers for safety checks, ensuring 60fps scrolling performance even with dozens of active timers.
--   **High-Craft Navigation Model:** The application uses a dual-pattern navigation system.
+-   **High-Craft Navigation Model:** The application uses a multi-pattern navigation system optimized for different hierarchies:
-    -   **Push Layout (Side Menu):** The main navigation menu uses a "push" animation.
-It features a prominent, card-styled **Context Switcher** at the top.
+    -   **Push Layout (Side Menu):** The main navigation menu uses a simple "push" animation.
-    -   **Film Strip (Dashboards):** The primary workspaces (Time-Sorted and Route-Sorted Schedules) exist on a horizontal "film strip."
-Switching between them uses a sliding panel animation.
+    -   **Film Strip (Dashboards):** The primary workspaces (Time-Sorted vs Route-Sorted) exist on a horizontal "film strip" with sliding panel animations.
+    -   **Drill-Down (Hierarchical Data):** Deeply nested selections (like Facility -> Unit) use a "Stack" metaphor where new views slide in from the right, maintaining a sticky header context.
 -   **Multi-Sensory Feedback:** The application goes beyond visual cues to implement a tangible user experience.
 It combines **Haptic Feedback** (via `navigator.vibrate`) with **Synthesized Audio** (via Web Audio API) to provide confirmation for scans, saves, and errors.
-The audio system uses client-side synthesis to ensure zero latency and offline reliability without external asset dependencies.
--   **Dynamic Check Schedule:** A performant list of checks with live timers and two sorting modes (Time and Route).
-The list features a high-craft, multi-stage completion animation.
--   **Core Scan-to-Save Workflow:** An end-to-end flow for recording check outcomes.
+-   **Core Scan-to-Save Workflow:** An end-to-end flow for recording check outcomes with context-aware simulation logic for rapid testing.
-    -   **Smart Simulation:** The scan workflow logic is context-aware.
-When testing, the "Simulate Success" action intelligently identifies the top-priority check based on the current view (Route vs Time) to ensure deterministic demos.
-    -   **Resilient Form State:** A "Drafts" system automatically caches form data.
-If a user accidentally navigates back or cancels, their data is preserved upon return, preventing frustration.
+-   **Resilient Form State:** A "Drafts" system automatically caches form data, preventing data loss during accidental navigation.
--   **Multi-Resident Check Form:** The check recording form supports rooms with multiple residents, including a "Set All" convenience feature and a visually distinct UI for residents with special classifications.
 -   **Sophisticated Modal System:** The app employs a multi-tiered modal strategy (Full-Screen for immersion, Bottom Sheet for context) to optimize user experience.
--   **Simulated Admin Tools:** A dedicated settings area for administrative tasks, including a complete UI simulation for provisioning room NFC tags.
-When in **NFC Mode**, the main application footer transitions to a passive "Ready to Scan" state with a pulsating indicator, mimicking native NFC behavior.
--   **Simulated Connection Status:** A developer toggle simulates 'Online' and 'Offline' states.
-The prototype includes a complete UI simulation for the offline workflow, where checks are queued and synced when connectivity is restored.
+-   **Simulated Admin Tools & Offline Mode:** Complete UI simulations for NFC tag provisioning and offline data synchronization workflows.

 ## 4. Directory Structure

 -   **/src**: Contains the application entry point, root container, global styles, and global types.
 -   **/src/features**: Contains the major, user-facing areas of the application, organized into "vertical slices" of functionality.
 -   **/src/components**: Contains only **truly generic and reusable** UI primitives that are application-agnostic.
 -   **/src/data**: A consolidated directory for all non-visual logic and definitions (Jotai atoms, custom hooks, etc.).
-It includes a `/src/data/mock` subdirectory that decouples the raw mock data definitions from the state atoms.
 -   **/src/styles**: Contains the global styling architecture, including design tokens, base styles, and component themes.

 **Import Rule:** Always use relative paths (`./`, `../`).
 This project does not use TypeScript path aliases.